 Ah, fall!
 Time for candy, costumes, and corn mazes galore.
 Close your eyes and you might even be able to sniff a whiff of pumpkin spice.
 Virginia has no shortage of farmland and in the fall, that means pumpkin patches.
-Whether you're in the market for a fun date or a family day out, these ten pumpkin patches are sure to be a treat.
+Whether you're in the market for a fun date or a family day out, these nine pumpkin patches are sure to be a treat.

 The Cox Farm in Centerville hosts a season-long fall festival, complete with corner market and pumpkin patch.
 One of the longest-running festivals in the state, the Cox Farm Festival includes the pumpkin patch, hayrides, and Fields of Fear for the bravest amongst you.
 Open daily from 10 a.m. to 6 p.m., this one is a staple.

-Sinkland Farms has hosted their pumpkin festival for 25 years.
+Sinkland Farms has hosted their pumpkin festival for over 25 years.
 Every weekend, Sinkland hosts live music and special events, like the "Punkin' Chunkin'," an award-winning catapult pumpkin slinger.
 Enjoy glass blowing, wine tasting, pumpkin picking, and corn shelling throughout the month of October.
 Make sure to check their website for the latest events, as they change every weekend.

 No trip to Kings Dominion theme park is complete this October without a stop by the Great Pumpkin Fest.
 Open every weekend in October, the Great Pumpkin Fest offers family-friendly events from 12-5 p.m., including a petting zoo and pumpkin painting patch.
 Stay late for the Halloween Haunt, one of the "most immersive haunted attractions in the Mid-Atlantic region."